iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/7sem/e4/management_information_system.md

-## Syllabus: MANAGEMENT INFORMATION SYSTEMS

-**Course Objective**

-After completing this subject, students will be able to understand how to manage required information and knowledge within the organization and to the public.

-**Course Outline**

 1. **FUNDAMENTALS OF INFORMATION SYSTEMS (6 Hours)**
     * Information systems in business
     * Fundamentals of information systems solving business problems with information systems